Application Groups

 The Build & Deploy tab of your application group helps you deploy one or more applications in bulk.

-1. Select the applications using the checkboxes and click the Deploy button present at the bottom.
+1. After selecting the applications, click the Deploy button present at the bottom.

 2. Select the desired container image that you want to deploy for respective application.